 How to Apply and Manage College Applications Online

-Most students apply online through the Common App or similar portals.
+Most students complete their university application online through the Common App or similar portals.
 We help students complete each section and stay on track with deadlines.

 Step-by-step guide to apply online

 Each part includes personal data, essays, and recommendations.
 We help students gather all details before applying.
-To apply for college online, students should follow these steps:
+To apply for college online, students can follow this university application process guide:

 Families often ask when colleges start accepting applications.
-Our advisors ensure students are ready as soon as each system opens.
+Our advisors ensure students are ready as soon as each system opens, usually August 1 for the Common App.

 Uploading and tracking materials